TimKrause2/twk-ladspa-plugins/README.md

 In the source directory just type `make`.
 This will compile the plugin `twk.so`.

+### Other make targets

+The makefile has a few other targets.

+	$ make asm

+To generate the assembly of the source files.

+	$ make butt_formulas

+To run maxima and display the Butterworth stages coefficients.

+	$ make ellip_formulas

+To rum maxima and display the elliptical stages coefficients.

 ## Usage

 Copy `twk.so` to a directory referenced by the environment